phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faq6_1:

-6.1 I can't insert new rows into a table / I can't create a table - MySQL brings up a :abbr:`SQL (structured query language)`-error.
+6.1 I can't insert new rows into a table / I can't create a table - MySQL brings up a :term:`SQL`-error.
 ------------------------------------------------------------------------------------------------------------------------------------

-Examine the :abbr:`SQL (structured query language)` error with care.
+Examine the :term:`SQL` error with care.
 Often the problem is caused by specifying a wrong column-type.
 Common errors include: